developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/gettingstarted/index.md

  * Register for scanner status notifications
  * Receive barcode data
  * Use a software scan trigger
+* [MultiActivity](../samples/multiactivity1) - demonstrates how to scan across multiple activities using different profiles based on the app activity in the foreground
+* [Profile Switch](../samples/profileswitch1) - demonstrates how to switch profiles dynamically based on the text field in focus within the app
 * [Signature capture app](../samples/signaturecapture) – uses [Decoder Signature](../input/barcode/#decodersignature) to capture an area within a document, such as a signature, enclosed by a specific pattern and save this to an image

 -------